My family and I LOVE Costa Rica and have been many times. But for the first time traveling family, I understand wondering is Costa Rica kid friendly?

 I also have friends there and friends with kids from the US who have moved there.
 As with any place in the world, that doesn’t mean its without crime or free of dangers.
 But generally speaking, Costa Rica is an awesome place for a family vacation.

-To be fair, we have not been back to Costa Rica since the birth of our 3rd daughter in late 2017, but it’s definitely on the list (and her age has nothing to do with our not visiting).
+To be fair, we have only been back to Costa Rica once since the birth of our 3rd daughter in late 2017, but it’s definitely on the list.

 Here are some of the things my family loves most about Costa Rica: